-Recording Sound for a Short Film or Indie Films
+Recording Sound for Short Films or Narrative Features

 Recording quality audio for a narrative production, whether a short film or feature length movie, has a lot of challenges.
 No matter what budget or production scale you are working at from indie short films to fully funded feature films, a lot of principles carry over and can be applied and adapted.
 A lot of it comes down to preparing for the shoot, having the gear & experience to best utilize it, communicating with other departments, and using critical thinking & creative problem solving.
 Audio is one of the most immersive parts of the films we all love to watch, and it all starts with the production sound.

 “We’ll Fix It In Post”

 This is the worst mentality to have.
 If you are going to do something, do it right!

 Knowing what to expect is half the battle, before any narrative production I ask for a copy of the script to read.
 In addition to knowing the story, it lets me know how many characters to expect in any given scene, what the locations might look like, and what kind of challenges we might face on set.
 While the script might get revised before entering production (or while in production), I like to go through either the most updated copy of the script or daily sides to color code character’s dialog matching the color scheme on my gear so I have an intuitive way of knowing what’s coming up as I am mixing.

 In the fast moving world of production, having your gear prepped, organized, and ready to go is essential.
 While preparing to enter production, you should build out your sound kit to how it will be configured for the run of the show, that way you are ready to go and able to confirm everything is working the way it needs to before arriving on set.
 Organizing and knowing where every piece of gear goes helps you not only work quickly but minimizes your risk of losing gear while working on location.